arrow-kt/arrow/modules/docs/arrow-docs/docs/docs/datatypes/listk/README.md

 ## ListK

-ListK wraps over the platform `List` type to make it a (type constructor)[/docs/patterns/glossary/#type-constructors].
+ListK wraps over the platform `List` type to make it a [type constructor](/docs/patterns/glossary/#type-constructors).

 It can be created from Kotlin List type with a convenient `k()` function.